ARMmbed/mbed-example-network/test/helloworld-udpclient/README.md

     INFO:root:GDB server started at port:3333
     ```

-10. Switch back to the first terminal window, then start GDB and connect to the GDB server.
+2. Open a new terminal window, go to the root directory of your copy of mbed-network-examples, then start GDB and connect to the GDB server.

     ```
     $ arm-none-eabi-gdb -ex "target remote localhost:3333" -ex load ./build/frdm-k64f-gcc/test/mbed-example-network-test-helloworld-udpclient
     ```

+3. In a third terminal window, start the serial terminal emulator and connect to the virtual serial port presented by frdm-k64f.

-11. Once the program has loaded, start it.
+4. Once the program has loaded, start it.

     ```
     (gdb) c
     ```

-12. The output in the terminal window should look like:
+5. The output in the terminal window should look like in step 11 above.

-    ```
-    UDP client IP Address is 192.168.2.2
-    UDP: 3635245075 seconds since 01/01/1900 00:00 GMT
-    ```

-13. The LED should blink slowly (about 0.5Hz)
+6. The LED should blink slowly (about 0.5Hz)